GLOBAL HEMP INNOVATION CENTER

 View Agenda View Recording

-The Global Hemp Innovation Center at Oregon State University hosted the first annual Oregon Hemp Field Day on September 23, 2020.
+The Global Hemp Innovation Center at Oregon State University hosted the first annual Oregon Hemp Virtual Field Day.
 Students, Extension and researchers from across Oregon presented highlights of their work thus far in the 2020 season.
 We provided a view of hemp being grown in the principal regions south to north, west to east.

 Recorded Sessions

-The 6th annual 2022 Cannabis Research Conference (CRC) was held as an interactive, virtual experience on August 8-10, 2022.
+The 6th annual 2022 Cannabis Research Conference (CRC) was held as an interactive, virtual experience.
 This multi-disciplinary, three-day virtual conference attracted attendees both nationally and internationally.
 The Cannabis Research Conference comprehensively explored the latest in cannabis science and innovation for applications in medicines, foods, materials, and textiles that can improve people’s lives and better society.

 Program Book Video